 Trastevere is a great choice.
-Trastevere is the considered the bohemian area of Rome, an area which has clung to its working-class roots.
+Trastevere is considered the bohemian area of Rome, an area which has clung to its working-class roots.
 In this much less crowded area of Rome, you will be able to find numerous craft beer pubs alongside colourful artisan shops.

 If you enjoy street art then Ostiense might be somewhere of interest to you.
 Ostiense is known as the residential, hipster area of Rome, where many of the walls are covered in street art murals.

 Looking for a more exciting way to see Rome?
-How about booking onto a Vespa sightseeing tour.
+How about booking on a Vespa sightseeing tour.
 Many of the scooter tours also provide a private guide option, meaning you can customise your tour for the sights you are interested in seeing.